mocktools/go-smtp-mock/README.md

 - Ability to override previous SMTP commands
 - Fail fast scenario (ability to close client session for case when command was inconsistent or failed)
 - Mock-server activity logger
-- Ability to do graceful shutdown of SMTP mock server
+- Ability to do graceful/force shutdown of SMTP mock server
 - No authentication support
 - Zero runtime dependencies
 - Simple and intuitive DSL